One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

 With two properties under my belt, I was ready to buy again.

-I found a one-bedroom unit close to the city centre of Christchurch that had been re-listed after the first offer fell through.
+I found a one-bedroom unit close to Christchurch’s city centre that had been relisted after the first offer fell through.

 The asking price was $129,000.

-As the unit was small (40sqm) my bank would only lend 80% of the purchase price, so naturally, I wanted to get the unit as cheaply as possible.
+As the unit was small (40sqm), my bank would only lend 80% of the purchase price, so naturally, I wanted to get it as cheaply as possible.

-I asked the seller’s agent what price the offer was that fell over.
+I asked the seller’s agent what price the offer fell over.

 They told me the offer was in the low $120s.
 So we offered $121,000, and it was accepted.